dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		python /data_tmp/$USERNAME/script/mask_tips.py

-	If you run this command you will see all the input arguments you need to provide. ####All Phython script we will use today will work the same way
+	If you run this command, you will see all the input arguments you need to provide. ####All Python scripts we will use today will work the same way

 	The output should be

 		Usage:
 		python mask_tips.py treDIR tree_file_ending aln-clnDIR aln_cln_file_ending mask_paraphyletic(y/n) outDIR

-	This script requires a input directory with the tree files, the file extension fo the tree files, whether or no you want to remove paraphyletic grades, and an output directory
+	This script requires an input directory with the tree files, the file extension for the tree files, whether or not you want to remove paraphyletic grades, and an output directory.

-	Make sure you are in the correct directory
+	Make sure you are in the correct directory.

 		cd /data_tmp/$USERNAME/data/07_phylogenomic_analyses